Banu Tamim: History and origin

-The traditional family tree of Banu Tamim is as follows: Tamim bin Murr bin 'Id bin Amr bin Ilyas bin Mudar bin Nizar bin Ma'ad bin Adnan - a distant descendant of Isma'il bin Ibrahim (Ishmael, son of Abraham).
+The traditional family tree of the Banu Tamim is as follows: Tamim ibn Murr ibn 'Udd ibn Amr ibn Ilyas ibn Mudar bin Nizar bin Ma'add bin Adnan - a direct descendant of Isma'il bin Ibrahim (Ishmael, son of Abraham).

-Banu Tamim is one of the largest tribes of Arabia.
-The tribe occupied numerous Wadis and villages in central and eastern Arabia in the 6th century before playing an important role with the revelation of Islam.
-They came into contact with Muhammad in the 8th year of Hijrah, but they did not immediately convert to Islam.
-There are hadiths which praise virtually all of the major Arab tribal groups, and to indicate the extent of this praise, a few examples are listed here:
+The Banu Tamim are one of the largest tribes of Arabia.
+The tribe occupied numerous Wadis and villages in central and eastern Arabia in the 6th century before playing an important role in the beginning of Islam.
+They came into contact with Muhammad in the 8th year of Hijrah, but did not immediately convert to Islam.
+There are hadiths which praise virtually all of the major Arab tribal groups.

-In Nahj al-Balagha, Letter 18, Imam Ali ibn Abi Talib says:

-"Remember that Bani Tamim is such a clan that their star has not set as yet, amongst them if one great man dies there is another to take his place.
-Remember that after embracing Islam and even during pre-Islamic days these people were never regarded as mean, jealous or covetous.
-On the contrary, they had a very high status.
-Besides they have claims of kinship and friendship with us.
-If we behave kindly, patiently and sympathetically towards them Allah will reward us.
-But if we ill treat them we shall be sinning."

 Lineage and branches

-Banu Tamim is an Adnanite tribe, descended from Adnan.
+The Banu Tamim are an Adnanite tribe, descended from Adnan.

-In the genealogical tradition of the tribe, it is argued that there is a direct line that can be drawn from Ibrahim to Tamim:
+In the genealogical tradition of the tribe, it is argued that there is a direct line that can be drawn from Abraham to Tamim: